joseguardo/IntelligentChunking/app/data/processed/original/chunks/5_conditions_of_utilisation.md

 (iii) more than 10 Revolving Facility Loans would be outstanding.

 (b) Any Loan made by a single Lender under clause 7.2 (Unavailability of a Currency) shall not be taken into account in this clause 5.4.

-# 5.4

-(c) Any Separate Loan shall not be taken into account in this clause 5.4.